This post is all about road trip apps.

 The app is essentially a directory that lists more than 25,000 hotels, campsites, rentals, bed & breakfasts and inns that offer lodging for both humans and their pets.
 You can view reviews, and facility and airline policies so you know what you and your pet are allowed to do.

 BringFido includes both local and international pet-friendly lodging places in more than 150 countries, so if you want your pet to tag along for a trip overseas, you are both covered.
 The app also provides information about pet-friendly local restaurants, parks and attractions in your destination.
 You can book through the app, which doesn’t charge a fee.
 It guarantees the best price for users but in case you find another accommodation that offers a lower room rate, BringFido will even offer to cover the difference through a refund.
+One of the best road trip apps to download if you’re bringing a furry pet along.

 Sometimes you simply must stop driving and just find a place nearby to sleep.
 Unfortunately, you have already booked a room at a hotel about an hour’s drive away and have paid the nonrefundable deposit.
 Get your money back (or at least a portion of it) by offering your hotel booking to someone else.
 It’s also a great app to use to find hotel rooms from a fellow traveler who can’t or won’t use his reservation.
 Note: if you are a seller, Roomer will charge you as much as 15% of your price for their fee.
 There is no charge if the room is not sold or if you are a buyer.